MCF-7

-MCF-7 is a breast cancer cell line isolated in 1970 from a 69-year-old woman.
+MCF-7 is a breast cancer cell line.
 MCF-7 is the acronym of Michigan Cancer Foundation-7, referring to the institute in Detroit where the cell line was established in 1973 by Herbert Soule and co-workers.
 The Michigan Cancer Foundation is now known as the Barbara Ann Karmanos Cancer Institute.

-Prior to MCF-7, it was not possible for cancer researchers to obtain a mammary cell line that was capable of living longer than a few months.
+MCF-7 and two other breast cancer cell lines, named T-47D and MDA-MB-231, account for more than two-thirds of all abstracts reporting studies on mentioned breast cancer cell lines, as concluded from a Medline-based survey.

+Isolation

+MCF-7 was isolated in 1970 from a 69-year-old woman.
 The patient, Frances Mallon died in 1970 due to metastatic breast cancer.
 Her cells were the source of much of current knowledge about breast cancer.
-At the time of sampling, she was a nun in the convent of Immaculate Heart of Mary in Monroe, Michigan under the name of Sister Catherine Frances.

-MCF-7 and two other breast cancer cell lines, named T-47D and MDA-MB-231, account for more than two-thirds of all abstracts reporting studies on mentioned breast cancer cell lines, as concluded from a Medline-based survey.
+Prior to MCF-7, it was not possible for cancer researchers to obtain a mammary cell line that was capable of living longer than a few months.

+Uses

 MCF-7 has potential for new drug development, including anti-cancer drug testing, anti-estrogen drug resistance and antiplatelet drug development.

+MCF-7 cells are also used in the E-SCREEN assay, an in vitro test for estrogenic activity based on estrogen-induced cell proliferation.